pns-si5-soa/box-20-21-team-a/README.md

 ## Installation

-To install each services, following the README to each services.
+To install each service, follow the README of each service.

 - [Client](client/README.md)
 - [Mission-Service](mission-service/README.md)